Best Core Exercises For Men To Get Rock Solid Abs

 How To Do It

-2. Raise and bent legs at a 90-degree angle, so thighs are vertical and lower legs are horizontal.
+2. Raise and bend legs at a 90-degree angle, so thighs and lower legs are vertical.

 3. Keeping your shoulders in contact with the floor, slowly lower your legs to one side until you feel a mild stretch in your lower back.